 The New Kid on the Block

-The Eppomaker GK68XS is a new up-and-comer getting released through kickstarter this year.
-The GK68XS boasts some pretty awesome features including dye-subbed PBT keycaps, detachable USB-C cable, wireless capability, hot-swappability, full aluminum frame, and much more.
-This keyboard checks all of the boxes for awesome features in a keyboard.
+The Durgod Fusion is a new up-and-comer getting released through Kickstarter this year.
+The GK68XS boasts some pretty awesome features including retro-themed keycap colors, detachable USB-C cable, wireless capability, and much more.
+This keyboard checks all of the boxes for a sweet retro themed keyboard.

 9. Leopold FC660C: Best Topre 65% Keyboard

 Leopold and their keyboard lineup have been around for a long time, but they have always had the reputation for being a high quality producer of mechanical keyboards, especially those with Topre switches.
 The FC660C is no exception with PBT keycaps, Topre swtiches,

 The Leopold FC660C comes with the unique electrocapactive Topre switch.
 Topre switches actuate completely different than the typical Cherry MX switch, but feel similar to Cherry MX Brown, only better.
 Many find the Topre switch to be the best tactile switch option for their keyboard, and the unique feel and sound to be superior to the typical mechanical switch.

 There are 4 DIP switches on the back of the FC660C along with four rubber feet and 2 kickstands for some typing angle adjustability.
 The typing angle without the kickstands are already slightly inclined.
 N-key rollover, & DIP switches.

 If you’re looking for a keyboard that’s a little different from your typical mechanical keyboard, the FC660C with Topre switches might scratch that itch.
 Keep in mind, the keyboard is on the pricier side, but for good reason.
 You can check out Leopold FC660C on mechanicalkeyboards.com.

 10. Tada 68: Best Custom 65% Keyboard